angela1C/MLASProject/README.md

 - Note that for wind speeds above 24.4 metres per second, the turbines are switched for safety reasons.
 ### References

-All references used for developing the machine learning models are documented at the end of the `wind_project.ipynb` jupyter notebook.
+All references used for developing the machine learning models are documented at the end of the `wind_project.ipynb` Jupyter notebook.
 All quotations are numbered.
 Other resources were used in researching the project which are also listed in the reference section.

 - [Docker](https://www.docker.com/resources/what-container)
 - [Flask](https://flask.palletsprojects.com/en/1.1.x/)